Skip to Main Content

 About Bankrate Score

-Edly is a private lending platform based in New York that offers students income-based repayment student loans issued by FinWise Bank, a Utah-chartered commercial bank.
-Edly student loans function as income-share agreements (ISAs) – where borrowers receive a set loan amount and make payments according to a percentage of their income after school.
-Unlike ISAs offered by schools, however, Edly’s loan product is issued by an FDIC-insured bank and comes with the same protections as other lending products.
+Edly offers loans with an income-share agreement (ISA) structure — borrowers receive a set loan amount and make payments according to a percentage of their projected income after school.
+Unlike ISAs offered by schools, however, Edly’s products are issued by an FDIC-insured bank and come with the same protections as other lending products.

 Moneybag